aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

   })
 ```

-Now, *AuthGuardService* is available in the *Tabs* module, we will later use the service to disable 'Todo List' tab for the unauthenticated users.
+Now, *AuthGuardService* is available in the *Tabs* module.
+We will later use the service to disable 'Todo List' tab for the unauthenticated users.

 ### Add Global Shim